 Be careful about security with multiple SYSUAF.DAT files.
-The OpenVMS VAX and OpenVMS Alpha operating systems do not support multiple security domains.
+The OpenVMS Integrity servers and OpenVMS Alpha operating systems do not support multiple security domains.

-Reference: See OpenVMS Cluster Systems for the list of fields that need to be the same for a single security domain, including SYSUAF.DAT entries.
+Reference: See HP OpenVMS Cluster Systems for the list of fields that need to be the same for a single security domain, including SYSUAF.DAT entries.

-OpenVMS Cluster System Management Strategies 11.4 Additional Multiple-Environment Strategies
+OpenVMS Cluster System Management Strategies 10.4 Additional Multiple-Environment Strategies